Cerastocytin: Comparison to some other venom proteases

 Cerastotin is a more potent platelet proaggregant than cerastocytin because at a given amount it is just as active as an equal amount of crude venom.
 Pure cerastocytin, on the other hand, induces platelet aggregation six times slower than an equivalent volume of venom.
 However, while cerastotin is more kinetically favored than cerastocytin, it can only bind platelets in the presence of fibrinogen.
 Furthermore, its receptor binding site is not the same as that of thrombin.
 This is confirmed by the fact that cerastotin was still active after a thrombin desensitization test and was not affected by the competitive inhibitors of thrombin.

 Inhibition

 The effects of various inhibitors are not always consistent for thrombin and cerastocytin.
 Just as with thrombin, cerastocytin-activated platelet aggregation is inhibited by chlorpromazine, theophylline and mepacrine.
 However, neither hirudin, nor antithrombin III have any effect on cerastocytin-mediated clot formation even though both have been observed to inhibit thrombin-facilitated platelet clot formation.
 This data suggests that cerastocytin has distinct sites for platelet and fibrinopeptide binding because the two functions could be inhibited independently of each other.
 Additionally, some antibodies (such as LJIblO) that have been observed to inhibit thrombin, interfered with cerastocytin activity, but not with cerastotin.
-This data reinforces the concept that there a multiple toxins that are capable of producing similar physiological results via very different activation mechanisms.
+This data reinforces the concept that there are multiple toxins that are capable of producing similar physiological results via very different activation mechanisms.